sarl/sarl-jekyll-website/docs/official/reference/general/SwitchExpression.md

 and an unstructured switch, as in C, which functions as a type of goto.
 ** The SARL language uses structured switchs. **

-<importantnote>The switch expression is very different from Java's switch statement.
+> **_Important Note:_** The switch expression is very different from Java's switch statement.
 The use of switch is
-not limited to certain values, but can be used for any object reference.
+> not limited to certain values, but can be used for any object reference.
-The operator `==` or its Java-equivalent `Object.equals(Object)` are used to compare the value in the case with the one you are switching over.</importantnote>
+> The operator `==` or its Java-equivalent `Object.equals(Object)` are
+> used to compare the value in the case with the one you are switching over.

 ## 1. Switch Cases